slu-openGIS/stldata/README.md

 install.packages("stldata")
 ```

-or download the latest build with patches and test data from GitHub:
+or download the latest build with patches and test data from GitHub using the `devtools` package:

 ``` r
 devtools::install_github("chris-prener/stldata")